-To provide an overall context for the work of the Forum, a Global Summary Report was prepared from the reports of the regional consultations and the data collected throught the NGO Questionnaire.
+To provide an overall context for the work of the Forum, a Global Summary Report was prepared from the reports of the regional consultations and the data collected through the NGO Questionnaire.
 The report was prepared by Toby James and Simon Parker of the University of York, United Kingdom.
-It can be downloaded in English, French or Spanish.

 Both the nature of the Forum and the space available restricted the number of people who could participate in the event.
 300 places were available and the Programme Committee for “Beyond 2008” agreed criteria and procedures for nominating and selecting participants.
-You can download the criteria and procedures here.
 In summary: